sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-04/README.md

 ## Put it to the Test

-Add the following `static` properties to the `TicTacToe` contract and decorate it with `const`
+Add the following `static` properties to the `TicTacToe` contract and decorate it with `const`.

-1. Add `TURNLEN`, the type is `int`, the value is `1`.
-Indicates contract storage rotation.
-Byte length of the state
+1. Add `TURNLEN` with type `int` and value `1`.
+It is the number of bytes to store whose turn for the next move as part of the state.
 2. Add `BOARDLEN`, type is `int`, value is `9`.
 Indicates the byte length of the storage state of the contract.
 Tic-tac-toe game has a total of 9 board positions.
 3. Add `EMPTY`, the type is `bytes`, and the value is `00`.
 Indicates that the board position has not yet been placed
 4. Add `ALICE`, the type is `bytes`, and the value is `01`.
 Indicates that the board position was placed by the player `alice`